dennisXZX/web-developer-notes/Git.md

 `git rerere diff` to see the resolution strategy.

+#### git rebase

+Rebase is the process of moving or combining a sequence of commits to a new base commit.
+The primary reason for rebasing is to maintain a linear project history.

+`git rebase -i` performs rebase interactively

 #### git remote

 `git remote set-url <name> <url>` change an existing remote repository.